plotly/dash-world-cell-towers/README.md

 Then open the dashboard at the URL displayed by the command.

-## Launching Dashboard in Deploymnet Mode
+## Launching Dashboard in Deployment Mode
 Launch the dashboard in deployment mode with gunicorn from the command line with:
 ```
 $ ./launch.sh